 Last, but not least: widgets are just one of 15 ways to customize your Windy.app.
 Read the Guide to Windy.app customization make the app more personal and convenient for you.

-Text: Ivan Kuznetsov, an outdoor journalist, editor and writer from the Dolomites, Italy, and Karelia, Finland, with 7 years of professional experience.
-He graduated from a School of Environmental Education of the largest Italian ecological association.
-His favorite sports are hiking, cycling, via ferrata and kayaking.
+Text: Ivan Kuznetsov, an outdoor journalist, editor and writer from the Dolomites, Italy, and Karelia, Finland.
+His favorite sports are hiking, cycling, and sauna.